advertisement...

 Easton

 Sometimes referred to as the “Black Pearl of Fairfield County”, this idyllic farming community is full of rustic charm.
 Helen Keller, the famous author and disability rights advocate, spent her twilight years in Easton.
-Locals and tourists alike flock to Maple Row Farm around the holidays to pick up their Christmas tree and enjoy a cup of homemade cocoa.
+Locals and tourists alike flock to Maple Row Farm around the holidays to pick up their Christmas trees and enjoy a cup of homemade cocoa.

 New Hartford